Calling youth ages 14-19 from New Mexico acequia communities! JOIN “Con Fuerza y Querencia” – the Acequia Culture Youth Leadership Institute!

 Get PAID to do something awesome!

-What?
-15-20 Acequia Youth Leaders (age 14-19) from across NM will be chosen to participate in a PAID learning and leadership program.
-We will have guest presenters; field trips and skill building workshops; and youth discussions and projects on topics including:
+A group of Acequia Youth Leaders (age 14-19) from across New Mexico will be chosen to participate in a PAID learning and leadership program.
+We will have guest presenters, field trips and workshops, and youth discussions and projects on topics including:

-- Land based skills – adobe and wood work, herbal medicine and more!
+• Land based skills and community knowledge – adobe and wood work, herbal medicine, local watershed knowledge-building and more!

 Youth leaders will earn a stipend for program participation.

-Why?
-New Mexico’s acequias are a unique and important part of our culture and history – and our survival and future.
-It is essential that the young people of NM acequia communities (you!) learn more about our acequias – and feel empowered to stand up as the next generation of land and water caretakers.
+New Mexico’s acequias are a unique and important part of our culture and history.
+They are also a critical part of our communities’ survival and future.
+It is essential that the young people of NM acequia communities (you!!) learn more about our acequias – and feel empowered to stand up as the next generation of land and water caretakers.
 This Leadership Institute will provide a space to learn ancestral knowledge, gain new skills, and work with other youth as leaders protecting our acequia waters and communities.
 It will help you build your resume for college or future careers – and will help you find new passions and life-paths!

 When?